fkadir/BitcoinExplorer/README.md

 • Verify that that hash does indeed match the hash included in the block!

 Additionally, it displays the message header of all other messages send over the network.

+After the program displays a block, you can run the program again to display the next block.
+(Unfortunately, the program does not run continuously at this point)

 **Instructions**